-I received my Bachelor of Science Degree in Physical Therapy from Ithaca College in 1975, and my Doctoral Degree in Anatomy (with research emphasis in Neuroanatomy) from the SUNY Upstate Medical University in 1989, and completed a two year research fellowship at the Medical College of Pennsylvania.
+I received my Bachelor of Science Degree in Physical Therapy from Ithaca College in 1975, my Doctoral Degree in Anatomy (with research emphasis in Neuroanatomy) from the SUNY Upstate Medical University in 1989 working with Dennis Stelzner, and completed two years of postdoctoral research at the Medical College of Pennsylvania, working with Michael Goldberger.
 I have clinical experience in several general practice settings and an academic background emphasis in the basic sciences of Anatomy and Neuroanatomy.

 I have been teaching at Ithaca College since 1990.
-My current teaching responsibilities include being the course coordinator for Pathology for Physical Therapists (PTBS-51103) and Clinical Neuroanatomy (PDPT-57000).
+My current teaching responsibilities include being the course coordinator for Clinical Neuroanatomy (PDPT-57000) and teaching Pathology for Physical Therapists (PTBS-51103).
 I have also been a lab instructor in several courses including: Musculoskeletal Examination and Evaluation, Electro Modalities and Physical Agents, Human Anatomy, Therapeutic Exercise, and Electrophysiological Examination and Evaluation.
-I developed and taught Functional Human Anatomy course during the summer for the IC Occupational Therapy Department in 2009 and 2010.

-In the Fall semester, 2013, I served as Acting Chair and in July 2014 I began a four year term as Department Chair.
+In July 2014, I began a four year term as Department Chair.

 On a personal note, I was a rower while an undergraduate student and enjoy maintaining contact with the IC Crew program by officiating at spring races.